10 must-see places to visit in Haute Savoie

 Best season to visit the Rouget Waterfall

-• Autumn (September – October): the atmosphere changes: the waterfall remains active but gentler.
+• Autumn (September – October): the atmosphere changes: the waterfall remains active but calmer.
 The fiery foliage of the surrounding forests adds a magical touch.
 A perfect moment for photographers or those seeking serenity.

 The Fier Gorges